MennovH/scp-python/README.txt

     -u: receiving hostname
     -i: ip address of receiving host
     -w: change timeout period in seconds (standard=30) for larger files and/or folders
+    -g: get/download.
+This option does not require an argument

 Recommendation:
     Add the paths of the files and/or folders when executing the script.
 Otherwise, you need to